donn/homebrew-lemon-graph/Readme.md

+The OpenROAD team is now maintaining a fork, please use that instead ► https://github.com/The-OpenROAD-Project/homebrew-lemon-graph

+---

 # LEMON Homebrew Tap
 This is a homebrew tap for the Library for Efficient Modeling and Optimization in Networks, which isn't part of homebrew-core (there's another lemon which is a parser generator).